ar3thien/ar3thien.github.io/_posts/2021-02-13-aws-org-billing-alerts.md

 # __Objectives__
 ---
 <br>
-  1. Monitor daily AWS spending to the closest minimum interval
+  1. Monitor daily AWS spending in a multi-account environment to the closest minimum interval
-  2. Display it on a dashboard
-  3. Generate alerts and get notified
+  2. Generate alerts and get notified by a nice looking email

 # __Introduction__
 ---